SandhanuDulmeth/Importance-of-DSA-in-programming-python/Tree/General Tree/General_Tree.md

-# Create this hierarchy using General Tree
+# Management Hierarchy General Tree

-1. Below is the management hierarchy of a soft ware company.
+## In this problem, you will create and manipulate a general tree to represent the management hierarchy of a software company.
+Follow the questions below and refer to the corresponding answer files for the code implementations.

+# 1. Build the Management Hierarchy Tree

+## Construct a general tree based on the following management hierarchy:

 ```mathematica
 Anika (Director)